joshamilton/Hamilton_acI_2017/manuscript/manuscript.md

 A phylogenetic tree of these genomes is shown in Figure 1.
 The acI lineage has previously been shown to contain three distinct clades [@Newton2011a], and our concatenated gene tree recapitulates this topology.
 Of note, three MAGs were classified as belonging to the acI-C clade, and represent the first genomes from this group.
 Additionally, five MAGs fell into one of the seven tribes defined by our SAGs.

 Genome completeness estimates for the new genomes range from 51 to 87% (Table 1), with estimated genome sizes between 1 and 2 MB.
-The GC content of these genomes was also low (40 to 50%), and both estimated genome size and GC content are consistent with other acI genomes.
+The GC content of these genomes was also low (40 to 50%), and both estimated genome size and GC content are consistent with other acI genomes [REFs, @Ghai2012].
 Estimated genome size and GC content of clade acI-C were not statistically different from clades acI-A and acI-B.

 ## Estimated Completeness of Tribe- and Clade-Level Composite Genomes